 3) Potential locations of applications towards which the traffic routing should apply.
 The potential location of application is expressed as a list of DNAI(s).
 If the AF interacts with the PCF via the NEF, the NEF may map the AF-Service-Identifier information to a list of DNAI(s).
 The DNAI(s) may be used for UPF (re)selection and (I-)SMF (re)selection.

-4) Information on the UE(s).
+4) Information on the set of target UE(s).
 This may correspond to:

-- Individual UEs identified using GPSI, or an IP address/Prefix or a MAC address.
+- Individual UEs (i.e. one or a list of UEs) identified using GPSI, or an IP address/Prefix or a MAC address.

 - Groups of UEs identified by an External Group Identifier as defined in TS 23.682 [36] when the AF interacts via the NEF, or Internal-Group Identifier (see clause 5.9.7) when the AF interacts directly with the PCF.